 • In a large bowl, toss together the spring lettuce mix and fresh (washed and completely dried) blackberries.
 Thinly slice pears and add to salad.

 • Add chopped candied pecans, goat or feta cheese, and the dressing.
-(You may not want all the dressing on the salad, so add to personal preference.)
+(You may not want all the dressing on the salad, so add slowly and to personal preference.)
 Toss and enjoy!

 Video